nprapps/nprapps.github.com/_posts/2014-01-08-animation-with-filmstrips.markdown

 * Implementation is very code-based, which makes it much more complicated to share the animation on Tumblr or embed it in a CMS.
 Depending on your project needs, this may not matter.

 We decided to use this technique to show a snippet of a [1937 Department of Agriculture documentary](https://archive.org/details/CEP165) in which teams of men roll large bales of cotton onto a steamboat.
-It's a striking contrast to the highly efficient modern shipping methods that are the focus of this chapter, and having it play immediately, over and over, underscores the drudgery of it.
+It's a striking contrast to the highly efficient modern shipping methods that are the focus of this chapter, and having it [play immediately, over and over](http://apps.npr.org/tshirt/#/boxes), underscores the drudgery of it.

 <img src="/img/posts/filmstrip-original.jpg" alt="screenshot from the video" />
+_(This is just a screenshot.
+You can see the animated version in the ["Boxes" chapter](http://apps.npr.org/tshirt/#/boxes) of the t-shirt site.)_

 Making A Filmstrip